IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 For details and Python script examples, see [Encrypting Requests and Decrypting Responses (Python script example)](../getting-started/gs-encryption-decryption#uid2_requestpy).

+{**GWH/SW_04.
+I would dearly love to have a plain request example AS WELL AS this link to a Python script.
+I feel strongly that we shoudl have an example request and response in the doc for each operation.
+Is it possible I could get one?
+Fictitious of course. user@example.com would be fine.**}

 ## Decrypted JSON Response Format

 >NOTE: The responses are encrypted only if the HTTP status code is 200.
-Otherwise, the response is not encrypted.
+Error responses are not encrypted.

 This section includes the following sample responses: